 The Sea Point Promenade is Cape Town’s answer to Las Ramblas in Barcelona, and Central Park in New York: a beautiful public space where locals (and tourists) can enjoy the(ir) city in a safe and secure environment.
 The fact that The Promenade boasts spectacular views – of the ocean on one side, and Lion’s Head on the other – makes it even more special.
 The paved walkway, lined with palm trees, is perfect for cycling.

-Good to know Up Cycles rents out bikes every full moon for a night ride around the city.
+Good to know Up Cycles also have mountain, road and E-bikes available for pre-booking from their V&A Waterfront store.
 If it’s your birthday (and you have your ID to prove it), they’ll give you a free hour-long bike ride.

 Helmets and locks included